kizitonwose/CountryPickerView/README.md

     func cellImageViewSize(in countryPickerView: CountryPickerView) -> CGSize
   ```

 - The desired corner radius for the flag images on the list.
-Default value is 2
   ```swift
     func cellImageViewCornerRadius(in countryPickerView: CountryPickerView) -> CGFloat
   ```